 The Malta we experienced was lively at night, and bustling yet laid back during the day.
 We ate some really fantastic food, which ranged widely from local Maltese Pastizzii’s to many Italian places.
-The people were friendly and helpful, and looking back I would recommend a visit to anyone, especially sun-seekers and divers.
+The people were friendly and helpful, and I would recommend everyone visit, especially sun-seekers and divers.

 Know Before You Go!

-Weather: We only needed a light jacket for the breeze that would blow through, but otherwise it was between the 50’s – 60’s.
+We only needed a light jacket for the breeze that would blow through, but otherwise it was between 50 – 60F.
 In the sun you could easily wear a t-shirt.
 Coming from Germany this was a nice change.
 At night, however, it does cool off quite a bit so a warmer layer is needed if you plan to walk around.

 By Car: We didn’t rent a car since public transportation was more than enough for us.
-However, if you do decide to rent a car know that you will be driving on the left hand side of the road.
-I personally wouldn’t want to drive there just for that reason, and it looked like parking could be a problem.
+However, if you do decide to rent a car know that you will be driving on the left hand side of the road and parking looked like it could be problematic.
+I was also surprised at how many cars and how much traffic we encountered.

 By Bus: We took the bus to get to Gozo and back, and then walked, took a taxi, and went on a water taxis as well.
 The bus from Sliema to the Gozo station is about an hour ride, then a short ferry across the water.
 There are water taxis from Sliema that will take you over to Valletta as well.

 By Taxi: Taxi prices were reasonable and an easy way to get around.
 We took a taxi from the airport and also one night when we were in St. Julians Bay.
-We didn’t bring jackets that night and the walk would have taken about 45 minutes in the dark.
+We didn’t bring jackets that night and the walk would have taken about 45 minutes.

 By Jeep Safari: Okay, so this one is not a regular way to get around Malta but we actually did drive around in a jeep one day.
 We went on a tour around the island and saw basically the entire island.
 There are also quad tours and full-day tours in Gozo as well.